Model Community Ordinances

 For additional supporting information and analysis about true noise ordinances distinguished from so-called “nuisance” ordinances, see the 2018 PowerPoint slides 2018-09-19-Noise-Ordinances-Presentation-Shannon-Brown-228.pdf (shannonbrownlaw.com).

-Noise—Downloadable Model Noise Ordinance Templates for Pennsylvania
+Noise—Downloadable Model Noise Ordinance Templates for Pennsylvania in PDF and Word Formats

 Private Recreational Facilities—Model Ordinance, Pennsylvania